WithSecureLabs/leonidas/docs/writing-definitions.md

 ## Validating Test cases

 It's possible to run some basic validation on your new test cases with the following command.
-This will spot missing fields, primarily, but may also catch some syntax errors in the python executor definitions.
+This will spot missing fields primarily, but may also catch some syntax errors in the python executor definitions.

 * `poetry run ./generator.py validate`